 Professor Aithal has been a Consultant Hepatobiliary Physician at Nottingham University Hospitals NHS trust since 2001.
-He is the Lead Director of the NIHR Nottingham Digestive Diseases Biomedical Research Unit, and the Head of Division for the Nottingham Digestive Diseases Centre, University of Nottingham.
+He is the Head of the NIHR Nottingham Digestive Diseases Biomedical Research Centre, and the Head of Division for the Nottingham Digestive Diseases Centre, University of Nottingham.
 He is also a Professor of Hepatology at The University of Nottingham.

 Professor Aithal’s interests centre around translational research in the following areas: